EdenWise/hjcrc/readme.md

 ### History of the Judeo-Christian Religion Document Creation

+I am hoping to devlop a document that

 This is a life work for me... :).

-I am hoping to develop adocument on the history of the Judeo-Christian Religion.
+I am hoping to develop a document on the history of the Judeo-Christian Religion.
 The religion(s) have influenced all the world by encouraged certain behaviors.

 I am writing this document in markdown so that other people can help---if anybody ever reads this :(.
 The raw document is titled [hjcrc.md](https://github.com/EdenWise/hjcrc/blob/main/hjcrc.md) And listed below are the steps I take to convert it to a Microsoft Word document: [HJCR1](http://tinyurl.com/hjcr1).